jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The thumbnail grows the slowest, the middle nail the fastest, nearly 4 times faster than toenails.
+⚡<!-- FUNFACT --> Fun fact: Walt Disney holds the world record for the most Academy Awards won by one person, he has won twenty statuettes, and twelve other plaques and certificates

 </div>